whonappin/None/about.md

 Who Nappin hosts the very talented actors Ricardo D. and Enrigue Gallardo who co-founded the video collective.

 Only here can you find Josh D who is a world class actor and Jared Crisostomo who writes and acts for our channel.

 Adrian Diaz is a writer, producer, and actor for the channel.
+He's financed our secound most expensive video, Amiiboys.

 Friends of the channel that we thank for their contributions include: